alexsaunderswps/User-Guides/web_portal_device_management_guide.md

 - Ensure you are entering the correct credentials to log into Wildxr.org *(May have been supplied by WPS Staff)*
 - If someone within your organization created your account; check that they assigned a password to your account *(passwords are not created automatically)*
 - Double-check the URL you have entered into your Web Browser *(WPS recommends using Chrome)*
+<div style="page-break-after: always;"></div>

 **Unable to generate a WildXR number:**
 - Ensure that the WildXR application has been successfully installed on the device
 - If you are attempting to launch WildXR on a computer you will need to connect a VR headset to successfully navigate the WildXR app
 - Verify that you can see the **gear icon** used to access the **"Settings Menu"**

+**Unable to find WildXR number on the Wildxr.org website:**
+- Ensure you have correctly typed the WildXR number into the Device Lookup field on the Wildxr.org website
+- If you are currently on the **Devices** page of the Wildxr.org website, navigate away and then back before attempting the Device Lookup
+- Refresh your browser window *(WPS recommends using Chrome)*

 **WildXR number is already generated for a device:**
 - Double check that the device has not already been registered on the WildXR.org website